LukeFost/blog/_posts/2025-10-28-why-skills-changed-everything.md

 Superpowers enables this shift—from doing to coordinating.

+## The Real ROI: Failing Fast at Thinking, Before Expensive Execution

+Here's what skeptics need to understand: the value of skills isn't speed.
+It's **preventing waste**.

+Before superpowers, I tried running multiple agents in parallel.
+The workflow looked like: send agent 1 a task → wait for result → read it → send agent 2 a task → wait → read → send agent 3 a task.
+I was stepping forward two steps, stopping, reading, then planning from there.
+It felt like *moving in slow motion through a chaotic space*.
+And my projects kept stumbling.
+I couldn't see the full landscape before agents executed.

+I then tried a different approach: rigid specification.
+I used SpecKit, a test-driven development framework that forced me to write exhaustive tests before any execution.
+The promise was clarity and accuracy.

+It delivered accuracy.
+But it also delivered paralysis.
+I spent so much time writing tests that I stopped executing.
+When I finally did execute, the feature wasn't what I expected.
+I'd backtrack, change the tests, but then the tests wouldn't fit together.
+The whole workflow began to crumple. **I'd increased accuracy by 20% and reduced execution speed by 60%.
+I was slower and more frustrated.**

+I was stuck between two bad options: chaotic manual coordination (fast but error-prone) or rigid specification (accurate but glacial).

+Then I discovered superpowers.
+Here's what changed: **I could finally bridge the gap by validating thinking before execution.**

+The workflow now:
+1. Brainstorm to expose logical holes and missing constraints
+2. Write a solid plan that gates bad ideas before they become code
+3. Instantiate multiple git worktrees in parallel with Haiku agents (30-40 min execution each)
+4. All agents make PRs simultaneously while I work on something else
+5. Reviewer agents synthesize the best approaches
+6. Codex picks the absolute best one

+The impact was dramatic.
+Before, I'd ship features and hear: "Why didn't you include that?"
+Now I cover the entire breadth of possibilities.
+Instead of wondering if I'd structured the work correctly, I know I've explored all the angles.

+**Why does this work?** Because the planning stage gates execution.
+Bad ideas die before they waste agent compute.
+Good ideas execute in parallel.
+The agents aren't smart enough to invent solutions—but they ARE smart enough to explore all the angles of a *well-specified* problem.

+This is the ROI skeptics miss: **skills don't make agents faster.
+They make your thinking better, which makes parallel execution actually work.**

+Without solid planning, spawning three agents is just expensive waste.
+With planning, it's exploration.
+The difference is the thinking stage.

 ## The Takeaway

 You've hesitated about Claude Code's plugin ecosystem, thinking it collects nice-to-haves.
 I was skeptical too.